iraklisspyrou/Image_Processing_Library/README.md

   - **Gamma Correction Filter:** Adjusts the image brightness using a gamma parameter.
   - **Statistic Filter:** Extracts statistical data from regions of the image, such as mean value and variance.

-- **Image Transformations:**
-  - Supports resizing, rotating, and flipping operations on images.

-- **Image Analysis:**
-  - Provides capabilities for extracting histograms and other basic statistics from images.

 ## Installation

 To install the library, follow these steps: